 Tempered Celebration - Women's Groups Have Suffered A Disproportionate Fate

 One interesting aspect of Harvard's policy was the apparent "decimation" of Harvard's groups for women.
 Compared to their longstanding, well-funded, all-male alternatives, more clubs for women have gone co-ed and/or disaffiliated from inter/national affiliations.
 It appears that the willingness of a student to forgo on-campus leadership opportunities depended on the strength of their respective "single-sex" clubs to replace those opportunities.
 In other words, Harvard's policy exacerbated the issues of elitism and privilege, problems the policy was intended to eliminate.

-This reality was not acknowledged by Bacow.
-The ban was scrapped because Harvard recognized that it could not legally enforce it, not because of the damaging effects it already had.
-It was as if they never happened.
-This should serve as an example of how well-intentioned policies can have negative, or even reverse, effects.
-(See this post on the negative outcomes of prohibitive hazing policies)
+This reality was not acknowledged by the university.
+The ban was scrapped because Bacow recognized that the school could not legally enforce it, not because of the damaging effects it already had on women's groups.
+This serves as an example of how well-intentioned policies can have negative, or even reverse, effects.

 Harvard made this announcement the same week that I wrote a post explaining the Collegiate Freedom of Association Act (CFAA).
 That bill was written, at least in part, to counter discriminatory policies like Harvard's ban on single-sex clubs.
-It would ensure that no school which receives federal financial assistance money would follow in Harvard’s footsteps.
-Is CFAA still necessary?
+It would ensure that no school which receives federal financial assistance money could follow in Harvard's footsteps.

 CFAA includes provisions that would classify mandatory "deferred recruitment" for single-sex organizations as a form of discrimination.
 Its relevance and reach go beyond Harvard's single-sex blacklist rule, but it would have been nice to have a court ruling against the policy.
 Still, Harvard's capitulation can strengthen the argument for fairer treatment of fraternity organizations among university administrators.